alwaysdata/documentation/e-mails/react-to-spam-mailing.en.md

 - stop sending by disabling `POST` requests on the website in question,
 - delete all related e-mails awaiting sending,
-- warn the customer.
+- warn the user.

-The customer will have to put a more efficient protection on the form, through the use of a [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) for example.
+The user will have to put a more efficient protection on the form, through the use of a [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) for example.

 ## Password theft